Tree-Planted Transformers: Unidirectional Transformer Language Models with Implicit Syntactic Supervision: Experiment

 \paragraph{vs. binarized constituency structures} TPT\texttt{[dep.]} outperformed TPT\texttt{[bin.]} on 3/6 circuits, with similar performance (a difference less than $-1.0\%$) on the other 3 circuits.
-Notably, TPT\texttt{[dep.]} achieved significantly better performance (a difference more than $+5.0\%$) on the \texttt{Agreement} and \texttt{Licensing} circuits. \citet{noji2021Effective} reported that deep syntactic supervision is not always optimal; rather mild syntactic supervision is sufficient for addressing long-distance dependencies between elements within and outside complex NP subjects.
-Given that (i) the \texttt{Agreement} and \texttt{Licensing} circuits consist only of syntactic suites that exemplify this condition\footnote{Among the other syntactic circuits, the \texttt{Center Embedding} circuit also exemplifies this condition.} and (ii) the average syntactic distance in the training data is significantly shorter for dependency structures (4.8) than binarized constituency structures (13.1), it could be argued that dependency structures would be more suitable as ``good enough'' syntactic supervision than binarized constituency structures.\footnote{The average syntactic distance of constituency structures is 10.0.
-This suggests that dependency structure would also be superior to constituency structure as ``good enough'' syntactic supervision, besides the points discussed in the ``vs. constituency structures'' paragraph.}
+Notably, TPT\texttt{[dep.]} achieved significantly better performance (a difference more than $+5.0\%$) on the \texttt{Agreement} and \texttt{Licensing} circuits. \citet{noji2023How} reported that deep syntactic supervision is not always optimal; rather mild syntactic supervision is sufficient for addressing long-distance dependencies between elements within and outside complex NP subjects.
+Given that (i) the \texttt{Agreement} and \texttt{Licensing} circuits consist only of syntactic suites that exemplify this condition\footnote{Among the other syntactic circuits, the \texttt{Center Embedding} circuit also consist only of syntactic suites that exemplify this condition.} and (ii) the average syntactic distance in the training data is significantly shorter for dependency structures (4.8) than binarized constituency structures (13.1), it could be argued that tree-planting would be more ``good enough'' syntactic supervision with dependency structures, rather than with binarized constituency structures.\footnote{The average syntactic distance of constituency structures is 10.0.
+This suggests that tree-planting would also be more ``good enough'' syntactic supervision with dependency structures rather than with constituency structures, besides the points discussed in the ``vs. constituency structures'' paragraph.}